The 10 Most In-Demand Marketing Certifications

 The DMI’s digital marketing certifications must be recertified every three years by earning approved marketing continuing education units.

-The OMCP® Digital Marketing Certification
+The OMCP Digital Marketing Certification

 Unlike the other certifications we have discussed, OMCP certification has several unique requirements, including passing scores on the OMCP exams and 5,000 hours of marketing experience (which can be from any marketing job, traditional marketing, copywriting, advertising, selling marketing services, etc), a post-secondary degree plus 2,000 hours of marketing experience, or completion of an approved digital marketing course plus 1,000 hours of marketing experience.